T-Huelsken/gitlab-manager/README.md

 - `ctrl-shift-o`: Opens the projects open issues. (opens Browser)

 ## Current limitations
+- Gitlab-Manager is incompatible with the plugin gitlab-integration, since gitlab-manager is a fork of it.
+Therefore you can only have one of them installed and active in atom.
+A restart after switching them might be required.
 - The projects must be root level elements.
 It's not possible to add some kind of root repository which contains several gitlab-projects at once.
 - Using multiple projects in one atom window might not always be working 100%.
 Additionally it's only supported for one gitlab host at once.
 - Gitlab-Manager uses the remote with the name `origin` for retrieving the gitlab host information.
 Therefore the remote upstream must be set correctly.